 - 1. The Client sends a Registration Request on the OTAR channel. - 2.
 The TKMD receives the request, sends a confirmed data response packet back to the Client and checks if the LLID of the requesting unit is in the local TKMD Client data base.
 If the Client is found, a Registration Grant message is sent to the Client.
 If the Client is not found, the TKMD sends a Client Query to the network asking for the Client File.
 If the Client file is found on the network, it is sent (double encrypted) to the requesting TKMD.
 The received file is decrypted and added to the TKMD local data base.
 The next time the Client requests OTAR Registration, it is granted. - 3.
 The TKMD checks the Client record for currency and also checks if any of the referenced key material in the Client data base has been updated (KFD or Key Kettle File upload) since the Client record was last updated.
 Any indicated changes are made in the Client record. - 4.
 The TKMD starts with the DES algorithm (if enabled). - 5.
 The TKMD verifies that the Client Record has a KEK assigned and "provisioned" (verified to be loaded in the Client).
 A random number generator created a Warm Start key of the appropriate algorithm, encrypts it with the KEK known to be loaded in the Client and sends it in an outer layer unencrypted message to the Client. - 6.
-The Client receives and acknowledges the message, decrypts the Warm Start key using the appropriate KEK and sends back a message encrypted with the Warm Start Key and also with a MAC calculated with the Warm Start Key. - 7.
+The Client receives and acknowledges the message, decrypts the Warm Start key using the appropriate KEK and sends back a message encrypted with the Warm Start Key. - 7.
 The TKMD decrypts and verifies the message.
-The Client and TKMD now have a single-usage Warm Start key to start the transfer of "real" keys. - 8.
-The TKMD selects a "real" TEK from the Client assigned keys, encrypts it with the KEK and incorporates it into a message encrypted with the Warm Start Key and also with a MAC calculated with the Warm Start Key and sends it to the Client. - 9.
+The Client and TKMD now have a singleusage Warm Start key to start the transfer of "real" keys. - 8.
+The TKMD selects a "real" TEK from the Client assigned keys, encrypts it with the KEK and incorporates it into a message encrypted with the Warm Start key and sends it to the Client. - 9.
 The Client receives the message and acknowledges the Confirmed message.
-The Client decrypts the message with the Warm Start key, decrypts the "real" TEK with the appropriate KEK and sends back a response message encrypted with the 'real" key including a MAC calculated with the "real" key. - 10.
-The TKMD now selects a keyset (key set 1 say) and encrypts each key with the appropriate KEK, encrypts the entire message with the "real' TEK, includes a MAC calculated with the "real" key and sends the rekey message to the Client. - 11.
-The client receives the confirmed rekey message, decrypts the message and keys included and sends back a response message to the TKMD encrypted with the "real" key (including a MAC calculated with the "real" key) indicating success if the rekey works. - 12.
+The Client decrypts the message with the Warm Start key, decrypt the "real" TEK with the appropriate KEK and sends back a response message encrypted with the 'real" TEK. - 10.
+The TKMD now selects a keyset (key set 1 say) and encrypts each key with the appropriate KEK, encrypts the entire message with the "real' TEK and sends the rekey message to the Client. - 11.
+The client receives the confirmed rekey message, decrypts the message and keys included and sends back a response message to the TKMD encrypted with the "real" key indicating success if the rekey works. - 12.
 The TKMD receives, decrypts and verifies the response message.
-The TKMD now repeats the rekey process with key set 2 and then with key set 255 (KEKs) if any KEKs need updating. - 13.
-After completing the first algorithm, the entire process starting with Warm Start is repeated until the list of rekey actions is complete.
+The TTKMD now repeats the rekey process with key set 2 and then with key set 255 (KEKs) if any KEKs need updating. - 13.
+After completing the first algorithm, the entire process starting with Warm Start is repeated until the list of rekey actions is complete. - 14.
+If any action in this process fails it is repeated up to 3 times until it is successful or the step is skipped.

-- 14. If any action in this process fails it is repeated up to 3 times until it is successful or the step is skipped. - 15.
-Once the Automatic OTAR process is complete, the TKMD updates the Client file including metadata, encrypts the file and sends it to any indicated TKMDs/Servers on the Network page that are flagged for sharing.
+15. Once the Automatic OTAR process is complete, the TKMD updates the Client file including metadata, encrypts the file and sends it to any indicated TKMDs/Servers on the Network page that are flagged for sharing.